fluidjax/assets/docs/qredochain.md

 1. The MPC creates a new Address to accept the unspent funds/change from the transaction, this is added to the BTC_Node for monitoring, and a MPC transaction is add to the Qredochain, where the Wallet mapping is empty.
 1. The MPC signs the transactions and broadcasts them to the underlying blockchain
 1. The MPC creates a PEG-OUT Qredochain transaction finalizing the settlement, which updates the wallet balance and unlocks the wallet, allowing further updates.

-# Consensus Rules
-The primary objective of the Consensus Ruleset is to ensure security.
-The rules which are checked before each Transaction is added to the Chain is the core mechanism for the security of the system.
-Any transaction is either a New Asset, where the AssetID doesn't already exist, or, where permitted (ie. mutable), it is an Updated Asset, where it updates a previous Asset with new data.

-## New Asset (creation):
-1. Transaction doesnt already exist.
-1. AssetID **doesn't** already exist.
-1. Asset Index equals 1
-1. The AssetID must be equal to the sha256 hash of the serialized Asset.
-1. Assets are correctly formatted - contain all mandatory fields
-1. Based on the self declared signers, the signature verifies - The composition of declare signers is not a consensus rule, it could be simply the Principal (Owner of the Wallet) or an agregated signaure of every particpiant in the Expressions.
-This is left to the User facing application to enforce.
-Additional signers at this stage do not offer any additional security, but may be required as part of an audit trail.

-## Updated Update: (mutable Assets only)
-To check an update the Previous verious is obtained and used in many of the checks.
-1. Transaction doesnt already exist.
-1. AssetID **does** already exist.
-1. Asset Index equals the previous + 1
-1. Assets are correctly formatted - contain all mandatory fields
-1. Based on the self declared signers, the signature verifies
-1. The declared signers are sufficent to return true when their signatures are used in the expression from the previous version of the Asset.

-## Wallet
-Wallets have additional Rules to enable them to retain balances.
-In addition to either the Asset Update or Asset Creation rules above, a wallet must also ensure that the balance it stores doesnt lose or create money either by error or malice.

-### Setup
-1. Upon creation a wallet is assigned a Zero balance, this is stored in the consensus KV store using the key [AssetID].balance

-### Adding Funds
-There are 2 valid ways to add funds to the total stored in a wallet
-1. An external funding transaction, when a Peg-In (Underlying) transaction is made by the watcher which notifies the Qredochain that a previous issued address has new funds.
-The MPC transaction is used to find which Wallet (AssetID) is associated with this external transaction.
-As the Peg-In transaction is committed to the chain.
-The AssetID balance is update

-    ```[AssetID].balance = [AssetID].balance + incoming_external_funds```

-1. A Wallet Update transfers funds to other AssetID using the WalletTransfer field as this transaction is comitted the balance of a wallet is incrememted by the amount transfered from the other Wallet.

-    ```[AssetID].balance = [AssetID].balance + fund_from_other_wallet```

-### Reducing Funds
-There is one way to reduce the balance of a Wallet, this mechanism can be used to transfer funds to other assetsIDs within the Qredo system, or as part of a Peg-Out settlement transaction, where the funds are removed from the system and underlying funds in the BTC chain are unlocked and transferred to an address of the owners choosing.
-1. Wallet transfers, where a wallet update includes a WalletTransfer (specifiying the recipient AssetID and the amount), for **each** transfer the balance of the Wallet is reduce by the amount transferred.
-Before the transaction is declared valid, a check is made to ensure that the sum of add Reducing transaction doesn't leave a balance of less than zero.

-    ```[AssetID].balance = [AssetID].balance - funds_transferred_to_other_wallet ```

-1. Where a Wallet transfer is of the type 'Settlement', the balance of the wallet is reduced by the funds settled, again a check is made to ensure it doesn't result in a less than zero wallet.

-    ```[AssetID].balance = [AssetID].balance - settled_funds```

-### Fees
-Fees can be added to any Wallet Update by simply adding additional WalletTransfer entries.
-At present this is automatically implemented by the external programs generating transactions,  However, if mandatory fees are required a KVAsset could be created with
-    1. The AssetID of the Qredo Fee Wallet,
-    1. The fee amount.
-A new consensus rule added, to ensure that all Wallet Update transactions include a WalletTransfer to Qredo as specified in the KVAsset